doughahn/doughahn.io/projects/business-strategist/heritage-brand-strategy.md

 ---
-title: "Building a brand: business plan for a disruptive distillery"
+title: "Building a brand: results-driven plan for a disruptive distillery"
 date: 2014-01-01
 tags: [ 'Business Strategist' ]
 years: "2017"